evacougnon/ROMS_MertzTest/README.txt

 2- Nonlinear/IceShelf/iceshelf_vbc.F
 Moved #endif at l.530 to l.512 (befose ELSE which indicate the zice=0 case and then allows to consider ANA_SEAICE to define seasonal flux for the open ocean)

+07/01/2014 -- Hz does not have a type
+In Nonlinear/Iceshelf/iceshelf_vbc.F, added Hz in the variables (l.76, 110, and 145)

 ** Adapted for an idealised Mertz Glacier region Application now call MERTZ_TEST
 Include ANA_MASK with a band of land south or the domain allowing a fjord in the middle of the south border